tidyverse/readr/README.md

 types but there are limitations and `readr` does not always get it right.
 A better approach is to specify the column types.
-`vignette("column-types")` gives more detail on how readr guesses the column types and how to efficiently guess column types.
+`vignette("column-types")` gives more detail on how readr guesses the column types and how to most efficiently guess column types based on the version of `readr` you are using.

 readr supports six file formats with six `read_` functions: